mikemhenry/userdocs/docs-src/software/JupyterLab.md

 print(socket.gethostname())
 ```

-> IMPORTANT: Please remember to stop your Jupyter Lab server and therewith your slurm job, when you do not need it anymore.
+> IMPORTANT: Please remember to stop your Jupyter Lab server and therewith your lsf job, when you do not need it anymore.
 Thus, the resource get available to other users again.

 > Note: After stopping the JupyterLab server some sessions may get corrupted and do not take input correctly anymore.
 In this case just quit and re-establish your ssh session.